-Submission of the JWS in accordance with the Joint Work Statement Format (Attachment 6) and the Laboratory CRADA will follow DOE Policy and DOE field office procedures.
-Identification of specific Alternate Clauses, Additional Articles and General Guidance (Attachment 4) clauses used in projects that deviate from the Laboratory Model CRADA will assist the local DOE field office in reviewing/approving the CRADA package.
+Submission of the JWS in accordance with the Joint Work Statement Format (Attachment 6) and the Laboratory CRADA will follow DOE policy and DOE field element requirements.
+Identification of specific Alternate Clauses, Additional Articles and General Guidance (Attachment 4) to be used in projects that deviate from the Laboratory Model CRADA will assist the cognizant DOE field element in reviewing/approving the CRADA package.